XianThi/dystopia/README.md

 License
 -------
-Dystopia is open source software licensed under the New BSD License.
+Dystopia is open source software licensed under the GNU GPL v3 License.
 See the docs/LICENSE.txt file for more